ilucin/jquery-http/Readme.md

 * Handle serverRoot, apiRoot and url route concatenation so user don't have to think about leading and trailing slashes

 ## Contribution
-If you like this library but you think it can be improved, feel free to open an issue or submit a pull request here on github.
-I'm open to adding new cool features. :)
+If you like this library but you think it can be improved, feel free to [open an issue](https://github.com/ilucin/jquery-http/issues/new) or [submit a pull request](https://github.com/ilucin/jquery-http/pulls).
+I'm open to adding new features. :)